courseitda/courseitda-frontend/docs/API.md

 6. User information fetched when needed via `getProfileInfo` or `getNavigatorInfo`

 **Backend Migration Notes:**
-- Change `isDuplicate` to `isDuplicated` in duplicate check responses
+- Duplicate check responses now use the `isDuplicated` field
 - Login response changes from `{ user, token }` to `{ tokenType: "Bearer", accessToken }`
 - Remove `verifyToken` calls (backend validates token on each request)
 - User info is fetched on-demand, not stored in localStorage